wojciklukasz/ProjectPotato/README.md

 # ProjectPotato
 Projekt na zalicznenie przedmiotu Projekt Zespołowy

-Project: Potato will be a 3d Dark Souls-like game made in Unity.
+Project: Potato will be a 3d Dark Souls-like game made in Unity, the target platform is PC.

 The game will feature a 3rd person perspective, basic combat system, few types of enemies and some rpg elements.